kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

 └── tsconfig.json
 ```

-The `app.ts` file contain the basic code to run a Kuzzle application.
-This file is meant to be executed with Node.js as any application.
+The `app.ts` file contains the basic code to run a Kuzzle application.
+This file is meant to be executed with Node.js like any other app.

 ```ts
 import { Backend } from "kuzzle";